-To better percept the conflict object in the urgent traffic scenarios for autonomous vehicles, visual perception system should learn which zone is the riskiest (meanwhile the gathering zone of drivers’ gaze points), instead of regarding interaction object as a particle.
-So this study fuses drivers’ gaze points with in-vehicle camera screen after object detection, to detect the riskiest zone in the interaction process.
-The detailed process can be divided into three steps:
+Instead of regarding the conflict object as a particle, visual perception of AVs needed to capture the riskiest zone in complex traffic scenarios, i.e., the gathering zone of drivers’ gaze points.
+So this study fused drivers’ gaze points with in-vehicle camera screens after object detection.
+The detailed process could be divided into three steps.